 Things To Do When Encountering A Monkey

 Monkeys are one of the most common lifeforms on the planet, with almost half of the human population being exposed to them at some point during their lives.
 They can be seen in zoos, you have probably seen many monkeys in films and cartoons, and even your friends might have a monkey as a pet.
 Monkeys can be cute pets but they can also be spooky little creatures that jump right into your window when you are least expecting it.
 This article will show you what to do when encountering monkeys in both cases.

 1) If You Encounter A Cute Monkey

 Monkeys are adorable animals that radiate cuteness due to their curious nature and funny behaviors.
-Most people get attracted to monkeys because of this feature and so animals lovers might encounter these animals very often.
-But not all monkeys are cute, some have a rather ugly appearance and can even scare you with their looks.
+Most people get attracted to monkeys because of this feature, and so animal lovers might encounter these animals very often.
+But not all monkeys are cute.
+Some have a rather ugly appearance and can even scare you with their looks.

 2) If You Encounter A Scary Monkey

 Monkeys might look completely harmless until you notice them coming right at your window or door.
 This immediately puts fear into most people since you don’t know what these animals are up to.
 There have been reports of monkeys suddenly turning from being cute to being spooky little creatures that will do anything they can to hurt you.